 Panasonic has no plans for new Tesla battery plant in China -CEO

-TOKYO, Nov 22 (Reuters) - Panasonic Corp 6752.T has no plans to build a new battery plant for Tesla Inc TSLA.O in China, the Japanese company's chief executive said, as it struggles to make money from its existing battery business with the electric vehicle (EV) maker.
+TOKYO, Nov 22 (Reuters) - Panasonic Corp 6752.T has no plans to build a new battery plant for Tesla Inc TSLA.O in China, the Japanese company's chief executive said, as it struggles to make profits from its existing battery business with the electric vehicle maker.

 "We don't have any plans at the moment to set up a production site in China for Tesla's Chinese business," CEO Kazuhiro Tsuga told reporters at a strategy briefing on Friday.